 Now if the main reason you want to divest partially of your structured settlement is to have some extra funds to embark on a vacation with your spouse or finance a home renovation or purchase, then there’s all the more reason to wait a while and discuss things thoroughly with your lawyer first.
 It is also crucial to find a reliable third party firm to facilitate the sale.
 Before even proceeding to authorize the transfer of your annuity or structured settlement into another person’s name, you need to know state laws/regulations that may place a restriction on the liquidation of a structured settlement.

 There are tax matters that you may also have to deal with.
 A good company specializing in selling annuities or structured settlements will be well-informed on state laws and taxation matters, and may package the consultation with their professional fees.Good legal advice will be your safest bet.
 A legal counsel will ensure that you get the money you deserve.
 It is important to comply legally with the steps necessary to carry out a sale in your district.

-Know How to Sell Structured Settlements or Annuities in Los Angeles ?
+Know How to Sell Structured Settlements or Annuities in Los Angeles County ?